Abbeys and Monasteries in Cornwall

 Stunning UK prints for sale by award-winning photographer David Ross, editor of Britain Express, the UK Travel and Heritage Guide.

-This detached house is in the hamlet of Garras in Cornwall and accommodates six people in four bedrooms.
+This single-storey house is located in the village of Crantock and can sleep four people in two bedrooms.

 Sleeps 6